$ oc patch datasciencecluster <name> --type=merge -p {"spec":{"components":{"llamastackoperator":{"managementState":"Managed"}}}}

 LlamaStackDistributioninstance to enable RAG functionality.
 This action deploys LlamaStack alongside a Milvus vector store and connects both components to the inference model. -

-Ingest domain data into Milvus by running Docling in a data science pipeline or Jupyter notebook.
+Ingest domain data into Milvus by running Docling in an AI pipeline or Jupyter notebook.
 This process keeps the embeddings synchronized with the source data.

 -